NoriSte/ui-testing-best-practices/README.md

 ## ![✔] 8.4 Performance Testing

-**TL;DR:** Although this is a vast topic, Performance testing from web development perspective can be simplified with modern tools and understanding.
+**TL;DR:** Although this is a vast topic, Performance testing from a web development perspective can be simplified with modern tools and understanding.
 It is highly effective in ensuring user experience, satisfying non-functional requirements (NFRS), and detecting possible system-flake early on.

 🔗 [**Read More: Performance Testing**](./sections/advanced/performance-testing.md)